Emirhankayar/autoreader/README.md

 pip install -r requirements.txt
 ```

-## Current Progress and Usage

-Currently, this project does not support automatic scanning of images.
-Therefore, you need to scan your documents manually using the Google Photo Scan app.
-After scanning, place your scanned images into the `~/autoreader/images` directory.
+# DISCLAIMER & USAGE
+## For now just 'CONAD' bills are tested out, other grocery bills probably does not have the same pattern as CONAD you might have NULL results.
+Now this project supports auto scanning the files! so you do not have to scan each image yourself anymore.
+(BE CAREFUL WITH IMAGE QUALITY!)
+YOU CAN RUN IT WITH MULTI IMAGES.

+Place your images into the `~/autoreader/images` directory.
 Then, you can run the program with the following command:

 ```bash
 cd ~/autoreader && python3 main.py